How To Set A Thanksgiving Table: Easy and Beautiful Ideas

 MIX AND MATCH DINNERWARE AND FLATWARE

-Unless you want a truly formal Thanksgiving table setting, be sure to mix and match your dinnerware and flatware.
+If you’d like to tone down the formality of a Thanksgiving table setting, be sure to mix and match your dinnerware and flatware.

-I’m not recommending that you just pull everything out of your cabinets and throw it on the table!
-Rather, use the same mixture of dishes at each place setting.
+I’m not recommending that you just pull everything out of your cabinets and throw it on the table willy-nilly.
+Instead, repeat the same mix of dishes at each place setting for continuity.

-I especially love different patterns of flatware mixed together at each place setting!
-It’s a great way to show off some of those vintage or inherited pieces that you don’t have enough of.
+I especially love different patterns of flatware mixed together at each place setting.
+It’s a great way to show off some of those vintage or inherited pieces that you only have a few pieces of.

 ACCENT EVERYDAY DINNERWARE